manyi8634/manyi-design/docs/blog/check-conduct.en-US.md

 author: zombieJ
 ---

 In the Tree or similar components (such as TreeSelect, Cascader), needs check function.
 It's unambiguous most of the time, but when a `disabled` node appears somewhere in the middle, it's worth talking about.
-This article will introduce the logic of check conduction in antd.
-It should be noted that in different scenarios, there will be various requirements, and antd has chosen the most commonly used check conduction logic.
+This article will introduce the logic of check conduction in manyid.
+It should be noted that in different scenarios, there will be various requirements, and manyid has chosen the most commonly used check conduction logic.
 If you need a different custom style, you can implement it yourself through `checkStrictly`.

 ## Some conduction strategies